-We are pleased to present to you both the consolidated financial statements and the statutory financial statements for the year ended December 31, 2014.
-Pursuant to the provisions of the Belgian Company Code (C.C.) and the articles of association of the Company, we report on the situation of your company for the fiscal year of the Company closed on 31 December 2014.
+The present board report has been prepared in accordance with Articles 96 and 119 of the Belgian Company Code with respect to the consolidated financial statements and the statutory financial statements for the financial year ended December 31, 2015.
+In accordance with the Belgian Company Code and the articles of association of the Company, we report on the situation of your company for the fiscal year of the Company closed on December 31, 2015, and this on a consolidated basis as well as a non-consolidated basis.